Franco-Ball/ProyectoIntegradorSupermarket/README.md

 ## Using the system

-To run the server you must use the command
+To run the server you must redirect to the folder where the 'manage.py' archive is located, then use the command:

 ```bash
 ./manage.py runserver